Jehovah's Witnesses practices: Memorial of Christ's death

 The Memorial, held after sunset, includes a talk on the meaning of the celebration and the circulation among the audience of unadulterated red wine and unleavened bread.
-Jehovah's Witnesses believe the bread symbolizes Jesus Christ's body which he gave on behalf of mankind, and that the wine symbolizes his blood which redeems from sin.
+Jehovah's Witnesses believe the bread symbolizes Jesus' body which he gave on behalf of mankind, and that the wine symbolizes his blood which redeems from sin.
 They do not believe in transubstantiation or consubstantiation.
 Because many congregations have no members who claim to be anointed, it is common for no one to partake of the bread and wine.

 Assemblies and conventions

-Each year, Jehovah's Witnesses hold two one day "Circuit Assemblies", held in each circuit worldwide.
+Each year, Jehovah's Witnesses hold two one-day "Circuit Assemblies", held in each circuit worldwide.
 Each circuit comprises several congregations in a geographical area.
 These are held either in Assembly Halls owned by Jehovah's Witnesses, or in rented facilities, such as public auditoriums.
 Once a year, Jehovah's Witnesses gather at larger assemblies called "Regional Conventions" which are usually three days long, Friday to Sunday.
 These conventions consist primarily of Bible-based talks, dramatizations, and videos, including demonstrations and experiences of their preaching work.

 Conventions feature a baptism talk followed by the baptism of new members.
 Every few years, "International Conventions" are held in selected cities, with visiting delegates from other countries.
 Attendance at some of these international conventions has exceeded one hundred thousand.
 The 1958 international convention in New York at Yankee Stadium and the Polo Grounds had a peak attendance exceeding 253,000.